Exploring nature’s gifts in the Marine Park of Alonissos

 Your itinerary depends on which boat trip you choose, but your experience will include some of the following islands:

-Peristera, the second largest island (and closest to Alonissos) has two natural harbours, Peristeri and Vasiliko, and a number of beautiful beaches.
-An extraordinary 5th century BC shipwreck, with more 3,000 amphorae, was discovered here, confirming that the area was an important ancient trading route.
+The second-largest island of the marine park (and closest to Alonissos) has two natural harbours, Peristeri and Vasiliko, and a number of beautiful beaches.
+A 5th century BC shipwreck, with more 3,000 amphorae, was discovered here, confirming that the area was an important ancient trading route.

 From Patitiri port (Alonissos)